Cốm

-Cốm or simply called green rice is a flattened and chewy green rice in Vietnamese cuisine.
-It is not dyed green but is immature rice kernels roasted over very low heat then pounded in a mortar and pestle until flattened.
+Cốm, or simply called green rice, is a flattened and chewy green rice in Vietnamese cuisine.
+It is not dyed green, but produced from young rice kernels roasted over very low heat then pounded in a mortar and pestle until flattened.
 Cốm is a seasonal dish associated with autumn.
 It can be eaten plain or with coconut shavings.
 The taste is slightly sweet with a nutty flavor.
 It is a popular seasonal dessert across Vietnam, especially in Red River Delta cuisine.
 It is traditionally produced at the Cốm Vòng village in Hanoi.

 A traditional pastry, bánh cốm (green rice cake), is made using cốm with mung bean filling.
-Cốm is often offered to worship the ancestors in the Mid-Autumn Festival.
-The green rice can also be used in a sweet soup, chè cốm.
-Cốm can be flatten further for a dish called cốm dẹp among the Khmer people.
+Cốm is often offered to worship ancestors during the Mid-Autumn Festival.
+It can also be used to make a dessert rice pudding called chè cốm.
+Cốm can be flattened further for a dish called cốm dẹp among the Khmer people.